hackle/blogger/src/raw/printf.md

 type Spec = keyof Specifiers;
 ```

-And using the technique we've seen above to locate the specifier in the format string, once found, add the corresponding type to the result array of types.
+And using the techniques above, we can locate the specifier in the format string, once found, add the corresponding type to the result array of types.
 This is done recursively until there is no more specifiers found.

 ```TypeScript
 type Values<T extends string> =